bombasticSlacks/Aspirant/Game/Worlds/Goose/Mornhold.md

 Has a dorm room converted into a goblin loft.

+### The Governator (He/Him)
+a pointed words Man, who wants to avoid conflict, and speaks a strange language.
+They have stubbled greying hair, blue tired eyes.
+* giant man from a far away land
+* Air ship.
+* Governor was appointed by the last governor.

 ## Marcelle and Cantor
 A mage knight (Marcelle) and Shooter hunting the cult.